-If you don't have either of these options at your disposal, you may want to ask a participant to be your TIMEKEEPER.
-It is challenging to be present and engaged as a facilitator and also have to keep checking your phone or watch.
+If you don't have either of these time-keeping options

+at your disposal, you may want to ask a participant to be your TIMEKEEPER.
 If you do recruit a timekeeper, ask them to give you (and the group) a two-minute warning when time is nearly up for the particular section you are working on.

 You may encounter some challenges with GROUP DYNAMICS.
 You want people to talk, share ideas and information, but you should be aware of some common circumstances when you're working with groups.
-You may have a very strong personality who dominates the conversation.
-As the facilitator, you can limit their impact by proactively asking other people for input.
-Quiet or shy individuals need to know their opinion is valued and will appreciate being asked for their thoughts on a topic.
-Occasionally there will be someone who has difficulty staying focused and you may need to kindly intercede to get the discussion back on track.
-Some facilitators find it useful to suggest a set of AGREEMENTS to ensure people are respectful of each other and the process.
-Framing them as "agreements" rather than "rules", and asking if the group wants to add to or amend the ones you have suggested can be very useful for minimizing challenging dynamics.
-We've provided a draft set of agreements that you are free to use or amend if you think that would be helpful with your particular group (see the Resources, Forms & Templates Section).
+Some people may dominate the conversation or frequently interrupt other speakers, others may have difficulty staying focused on the topic or task at hand, while still others may be reluctant to speak up without a bit of encouragement.
+Many facilitators find it useful to suggest a set of AGREEMENTS to ensure people are respectful of each other and the process.
+Some additional guidance on successfully managing group dynamics is offered on page 23.
+There you will also find a draft set of agreements that you are free to use or amend if you think that would be helpful with your particular group (see the Resources, Forms & Templates Section).

 One last thought on group dynamics.
-If you see that some groups are having a robust discussion and others are not, stop by the struggling group and get the conversation going by asking a question or sharing an idea from one of the other groups.
-We've also provided a list of topic area DISCUSSION QUESTIONS in the resources section of this facilitation guide.
+If you see that some groups are having a robust discussion and others are not, stop by the struggling group and help get the conversation going by asking a question or sharing an idea from one of the other groups.
+We've also provided a list of topic area DISCUSSION QUESTIONS on page 23.
 It's a good idea to have these in your back pocket just in case (see the Resources, Forms & Templates Section).